writethedocs/www/docs/conf/na/2016/schedule.rst

 Monday, May 23rd - Day 1
 ------------------------

+The main conference will take place at the **Crystal Ballroom located at 1332 W Burnside St**.

 This is the main event!
 Hear from lots of interesting folks about all things documentation.

-The talks will take place at the **Crystal Ballroom located at 1332 W Burnside St**.

 Main Stage
 ~~~~~~~~~~